scottish-government-design-system/designsystem.gov.scot/patterns/cookies-page/index.md

 It is important to tell your users both:

-- how the site will use cookies
+- how the site or service will use cookies
 - about any impacts on privacy from the cookies your site or service uses, such as:
   - what data your cookies could collect
   - how you or third parties could use that data